Bollywood biopic on Modi runs into trouble days before vote

 The Supreme Court set a Monday hearing date for a Congress party petition demanding the movie’s release be deferred until voting concludes in mid-May.

-The Hindi movie couldn’t be screen as planned on Friday because the censor board hasn’t certified it for release.
+The Hindi movie couldn’t be screened as planned on Friday because the censor board hasn’t certified it for release.

-Film producer Sandip Ssingh tweeted late Thursday, “This is to confirm, our film ‘PM Narendra Modi’ is not releasing on 5th April.
-Will update soon.”
+“This is to confirm, our film ‘PM Narendra Modi’ is not releasing on 5th April.
+Will update soon,” film producer Sandip Ssingh tweeted late Thursday.

+Vivek Oberoi, who plays the title role, said the Congress party was trying to block the movie’s release because it was scared of Modi’s popularity.

+Oberoi, 42, said in an interview with the New Delhi Television news channel that the screening of the movie would not violate the code of conduct for national elections.